AjtyCamp/vuexpress-first-page/README.md

 ## Part Two

-Part one was about "first look" and tender touch.
-Now we apply our knowedge to simple form page.
+Part one was about "first look" to VUE js framework.
+Now we will apply our knowledge to create simple form page.

 *Into index.html file add link to form.html file.*

-Create form with this imputs:
+Create form with those imputs:

 - Name
 - Surname